Why do I need Cancer Insurance?

 How Manhattan Life Can Help

+Cancer insurance is a type of supplemental health insurance that is meant to manage the risks associated with the cancer disease and its numerous manifestations.
 Cancer insurance policies from Manhattan Life can provide you and your family members with peace of mind by paying cash benefits to help cover expenses that aren't covered by your major medical insurance.

 If you are diagnosed with cancer, we pay an initial diagnosis benefit which can help protect you and your family from financial hardship.
 We pay benefits directly to you, unless assigned.
 You use the cash however you decide.